 Spring Office Hours : Monday, Wednesday, Thursday 9:00 a.m. - 4:30 p.m., Tuesday 9:30 a.m. - 6:00 p.m. and Friday 9:00 a.m. - 3:30 p.m., Saturday 9:00 a.m. - 12 noon.

-Yoga Class (Slow Flow) continues Saturday, March 28 (9:30 - 10:30 a.m.) in the Youth Pit.
-The minimum donation is $5 per class or $12 per family.
+Yoga Class (Slow Flow) continues this Saturday, April 25 (9:30 - 10:30 a.m.) in the Youth Pit.
+The cost is $5 per class, $12 per family.
 Free mat usage.
-All are welcome.
+All ages and abilities are welcome.

 Used Books Wanted!
 We need your used books - children, novels, and non-fiction for the "Books A' Blooming" Sale on Saturday, June 6 and Sunday, June 7.
 Just remember - we cannot accept Reader's Digest Condensed Books, Encyclopedias or dictionaries.
 Books may be brought to the church and placed under the display cabinet in Dodge Hall.